 Enabled Locations encompass both Installed and Extended Locations.

-To find a PoP on the Locations map
+To find a PoP on the Enabled Locations map

-- On the Megaport Locations page, select the Find My Location tab.
+- On the Megaport Enabled Locations page, click Find My Location.

 Enter a street address to drop a pin on the map.